ezraai/quickstart-datalake-cognizant-talend/assets/landing-page.md

-The Talend Data Lake Accelerator will get you launched on your journey rapdily with a simple but highly relevant workflow focused on common Data Lake use cases.
+The Talend Data Lake Accelerator will get you launched on your big Data journey rapdily with a simple but highly relevant workflow focused on common Data Lake use cases.

 1. Begin by registering for a Talend Platform for Big Data evaluation license **(url to be provided)**.
 2. Once you have registered you will receive your license attached in an email.